bullmoose20/Plex-Stuff/pyprogs/README.md

 1. clone repo

-All these PYTHON scripts may use a `.env` and requirements.txt per folder.
+Some these PYTHON scripts may use a `.env` and requirements.txt per folder.

 ### `.env` contents example